HL7/davinci-pct/input/pagecontent/gfe_submission_and_aeob_overview.md

 **Figure 5: Provider Perspective**

-1. The provider uses the gfe-submit operation to submit the GFE bundle to the payer endpoint.
+1. The provider uses the gfe-submit operation to submit the [GFE Packet](StructureDefinition-davinci-pct-gfe-packet.html) to the payer endpoint.
 This is a POST request that follows the [Asynchronous Interaction Request Pattern](https://hl7.org/fhir/R5/async-bundle.html).
 Please refer to that page for more details.
 Note: that page is part of the FHIR R5 current build, but uses no R5 resources, this guide is simply pre-adopting that HTTP request pattern.
   * If successful this request will return an HTTP status code of 202 Accepted with a Content-Location header containing the absolute URL of an endpoint for subsequent status requests (polling location).
-  * If the operation fails it will return an HTTP status code of 4XX or 5XX and an OperationOutcome resource containing the error details (such as a 412 Precondition Failed if the content of the POST was not a valid GFE Bundle), provided the operation was successfully invoked (i.e. if the POST was submitted to a non-existent URL, the submitter would likely receive a 404 Not Found status code with no OperationOutcome).
+  * If the operation fails it will return an HTTP status code of 4XX or 5XX and an OperationOutcome resource containing the error details (such as a 412 Precondition Failed if the content of the POST was not a valid [GFE Packet](StructureDefinition-davinci-pct-gfe-packet.html)), provided the operation was successfully invoked (i.e. if the POST was submitted to a non-existent URL, the submitter would likely receive a 404 Not Found status code with no OperationOutcome).

 2. If Step 1 resulted in a 202 Accepted return code and a valid URL in the Content-Location header, the provider may now poll for the status of the request.
-The AEOB Bundle is created asynchronously since GFE processing has not taken place yet.
+The [AEOB Packet](StructureDefinition-davinci-pct-aeob-packet.html) is created asynchronously since GFE processing has not taken place yet.
 The url returned in Step 1 can now be used to check the status of the AEOB process.
   * If the response is in-progress, this request will return an HTTP status code of 202 Accepted, indicating that the provider should poll again later.
 The payer system should return a Retry-After header with each in-progress polling response, and the client should use this information to inform the timing of the next polling request.
   * If the response is an error, this request will return an HTTP status code of 4XX or 5XX, and the body of the response will be an OperationOutcome detailing the error.
   * If the response is successful, this request will return an HTTP status code of 200 OK, and the body of the request will be a Bundle resource of type batch-response.
-This batch-response bundle SHOULD contain the completed AEOB Bundle and MAY contain one or more OperationOutcome resources with additional information regarding GFE/AEOB processing.
-If the batch-response Bundle does not contain an AEOB Bundle, then it SHALL contain at least one OperationOutcome resource detailing the reason why the AEOB Bundle is not present (e.g. the AEOB was sent directly to the patient and will not be returned to the provider).
+This batch-response bundle **SHOULD** contain the completed [AEOB Packet](StructureDefinition-davinci-pct-aeob-packet.html) and MAY contain one or more OperationOutcome resources with additional information regarding GFE/AEOB processing.
+If the batch-response Bundle does not contain an [AEOB Packet](StructureDefinition-davinci-pct-aeob-packet.html), then it SHALL contain at least one OperationOutcome resource detailing the reason why the [AEOB Packet](StructureDefinition-davinci-pct-aeob-packet.html) is not present (e.g. the AEOB was sent directly to the patient and will not be returned to the provider).

 #### Patient Perspective: Get Completed AEOB from Payer